 The Kodiak Archipelago Youth Area Watch will work in primarily three areas.
-First, harbor seals disastrously affected by the oil spill are being studied under 02245.
-KAYAW participants would assist in this recovery effort of the Alaska Native Harbor Seal Commission and Trustee Council.
-Secondly, the enhancement of safe shellfish to eat would benefit the use of subsistence greatly; consequently, assisting in the recovery of the subsistence service by providing a replacement subsistence resource for harvesters.
-The field test and algae project both will assist in making shellfish safer for everyone.
-Finally, the Fisheries Industrial Technology Center, the National Marine Fisheries Service, and the National Oceanic and Atmospheric Administration have ongoing oceanographic monitoring that is being done with KAYAW students.
-The eagerness of these organizations has been confirmed through their commitment in the development of the current monitoring data into a long-term KAYAW project.
+First, harbor seals disastrously affected by the oil spill were being studied under 02245.
+KAYAW participants will continue to assist in this recovery effort of the Alaska Native Harbor Seal Commission and Trustee Council.
+Secondly, the focus on the archaeological resources will continue to be a focus, capitalizing on the expertise of the Native owned and operated "Alutiiq Museum and Archaeological Repository."
+Our own Dr. Sven Haakanson, Jr. is now the director of that facility and is excited about the opportunity to work directly with the KAYAW project.
+Finally, the Fisheries Industrial Technology Center has ongoing oceanographic monitoring that is being done with KAYAW students.
+This includes ongoing near shore monitoring projects being conducted by Dr. Robert Foy.
+The eagerness of this organization and its staff from the University of Alaska Fairbanks has been confirmed through their commitment in the development of the current monitoring data into a long-term KAYAW project.

 The public/youth involvement through this project in the restoration process will assist the Trustee Council in their mission to inform and involve the public regarding the restoration program.
-A more direct line of communication between the Trustee Council and the Kodiak Archipelago communities will be established through the gathering, the newsletter and the website.
+A more direct line of communication between the Trustee Council and the Kodiak Archipelago communities will be established through the gatherings and trainings, the newsletter and the website.